 Ryū picked up the fake card and flipped it through his fingers a few times, an expression on his face I’d never seen before.

-“So, it would seem.’
-He thought for a moment and open a desk drawer.
+“So it would seem.’
+He thought for a moment and opened a desk drawer.
 ‘Or you’ve been deliberately sent here to deliver me a message.”